zgsrc/dynq/README.md

 * `schema.defineFromFile(path)` - Set `schema.definition` from JSON file.
 * `schema.create(cb)` - Load tables from `schema.definition` and create ones that do not exist.
 * `schema.drop(cb)` - Drop tables from `schema.definition` that exist.
-* `schema.backup(filepath, cb)` - Dump data from loaded DyanmoDB tables into JSON files.
-If filepath is a directory, store one table per file; otherwise, store everything in one table.
+* `schema.backup(dir, cb)` - Saves data from loaded DyanmoDB tables into JSON files.
-* `schema.restore(filepath, cb)` - Load records into DynamoDB tables from JSON file(s).
-(Not fully implemented.)
+* `schema.restore(dir, cb)` - Load records into DynamoDB tables from JSON files in the given directory.

 __Schema Example__
 ```js